scott-knight/linux-on-windows-11/customize-linux.md

 This is an example of a personal file you (might) have with specific content needed in console.

-Using VIM or NANO, replace the contents of `.zsh_functions` with the following:
+Using VIM or NANO, replace the contents of `.zsh_jobsauce` with the following:

 ```zsh
 #! /bin/zsh